Mike Hudson

-Michael Hudson (born February 6, 1967) is a Canadian former professional ice hockey centre, and amateur race car driver, who played in the National Hockey League between 1988 and 1997.
-He has 4 beautiful daughters, with his youngest and favorite attending the University of Southern California.
+Michael Hudson (born February 6, 1967) is a Canadian former professional ice hockey centre, who played in the National Hockey League between 1988 and 1997.

 Playing career

 Hudson grew up playing hockey in his hometown of Guelph, Ontario before advancing to Major Junior Hockey with the Hamilton Steelhawks and Sudbury Wolves.
 Hudson played for seven NHL teams.
 At the age of 30 Hudson traveled overseas to play in the Deutsche Eishockey Liga for the Adler Mannheim settling there for two years before retiring in 1999.
 In 416 NHL games Hudson recorded 49 goals and 87 assists for 136 career points.
 He won a Stanley Cup championship in 1994 with the New York Rangers.